 The AR-15 is designed to be lighter and to fire smaller rounds — 5.56 or .223 caliber.
 This sacrificed some stopping power but allowed troops to carry more ammo.

 When you compare the two, it’s easy to see the difference.
 The AR-10 will be a couple of pounds heavier than its smaller counterpart and may have a slightly longer barrel.

 They come equipped with the same direct impingement gas system, and they use a rotating bolt design and equal trigger groups.
 The AR-10 will just have a little bit more heft and larger rounds than the AR-15.

-B. Why Choose an AR-10?
+C. Why Choose an AR-10?